cfe84/obsidian-pw/README.md

 ![Plan your work](./doc/img/plan_work.gif)

-You can also use the auto-expand shortcut (alt+.) to replace natural language to an actual date (e.g. try _tomorrow_, _next monday_, or _next month_).
+You can also use the auto-expand command (I recommend adding a hotkey, for example: alt+.) to replace natural language to an actual date (e.g. try _tomorrow_, _next monday_, or _next month_).
 Easier than having to calculate dates.

 ![Auto-expand due days](./doc/img/expand_due_date.gif)